 references/3-define-evaluators.mdnow for the detailed sub-steps.

-Goal: Turn the qualitative eval criteria from Step 1b into concrete, runnable scoring functions.
-Each criterion maps to either a built-in evaluator or a custom one you implement.
+Goal: Turn the qualitative eval criteria from Step 1c into concrete, runnable scoring functions.
+Each criterion maps to either a built-in evaluator, an agent evaluator (the default for any semantic or qualitative criterion), or a manual custom function (only for mechanical/deterministic checks like regex or field existence).
 The evaluator mapping artifact bridges between criteria and the dataset, ensuring every quality dimension has a scorer.
+Select evaluators that measure the hard problems identified in pixie_qa/00-project-analysis.md — not just generic quality dimensions.

 Checkpoint: All evaluators implemented.

-pixie_qa/03-evaluator-mapping.mdwritten with criterion-to-evaluator mapping.
+pixie_qa/03-evaluator-mapping.mdwritten with criterion-to-evaluator mapping and decision rationale.
 Do NOT read Step 4 instructions yet.

 Reference: Read